 Its natural attractions include an extensive coastline of sandy beaches with renowned surfing breaks to natural bush and farm land.

 Sports clubs and social groups

-New Zealanders enjoy a huge range of sporting activities - the nzsport site lists everything from Aikido to Zen Do Kai!
-Check their site to see what’s available in Gisborne, and how you can get involved.
+New Zealanders enjoy a huge range of sporting activities - the Sport New Zealand website lists everything from Aikido to Zen Do Kai!
+Check the site to see what’s available in Gisborne and how you can get involved.
 Joining a club is a great way to meet people.

 Tracks and walks

 There are many opportunities to stretch your legs, clear your lungs and get close to nature on the walkways and tracks you’ll find wherever you go in New Zealand.
 Check the Department of Conservation site to find the great walks available in the Gisborne region.

 District councils around the region provide a range of recreation facilities including sportsgrounds, parks and gardens.
 Your local community center may also run many different activities and groups for the community to join.

 Gisborne also offers plenty of opportunities for children to play in playgrounds, including a number of skateboard parks.
 You can use the 'Park Finder' to find a children's playground near you.